For those of you who have been following this blog since it began back in March, this is an updated post to which I have added 4 new Homeschool Hacks!

 13.)
 Reading Day: Some days, I just can’t… parent.
 On these days, I spend extra time reading with my son.
 Sitting and reading together, cuddled up with a hot cup of tea, is so easy and requires no mental energy at all.
 Taking the day off of school and just reading a little longer together refuels me to start fresh the next day.

 14.)
 Documentary Day: One day a week, consider allowing your child to watch a documentary of their choosing during part of school time.
 This will give you an hour or more to work uninterrupted, prep Homeschool activities or lesson plans, or just give you an hour to yourself.
-To make it even more fun, I’ve made my son two movie tickets which he gets returned to him every Monday.
-He is allowed to use these movie tickets any non-consecutive days during the week during a set window.
-One is a “Free-Choice Movie” and the other is a “Documentary”.
+To make it even more fun, I use a movie ticket system with our kids to both limit and vary the content of their “screen time”.

 15.)
 Music & Movement: By adding a music and movement window to your day, you can gain up to an hour of valuable hands-off time from your kids.
 I love to use this time to clean up around the house or make dinner.
 For all kinds of Music & Movement ideas and activities, read my previous post: Get your kids to MOVE IT (and stop taking it out on the walls)!